Client tax information

 The list of signatories of the CRS multilateral Competent Authority Agreement (CAA) contains the countries and corresponding timelines for the first information exchange.

-What is your reportable information under CRS?
+What information is reportable under the CRS?

 Generally, the reportable information* includes:

 - Date and place of birth (for individuals or Controlling Persons);